 One bite in and I promise, you’ll find yourself not just saying, “hey there, stranger,” but, “I missed you, old friend.”

-Cut the potatoes as needed so they are in 2-bite pieces.
-Tiny potatoes won’t need to but cut at all, larger ones can be quartered.
+- Cut the potatoes as needed so they are in 2-bite pieces.
+Tiny potatoes won't need to be cut at all, larger ones can be quartered.
 The key is that the pieces are all uniform in size so they cook evenly.